-UPS is a much more complex, with more than 30 different shipping services.
+UPS is a much more complex service.
 Shipping cost depends on origin, destination, service, package weight and other considerations.
 To calculate time and cost, click here.

 The company also offers complimentary supplies, including packaging, forms and labels, all delivered to your home at no cost.